orderlymeds/hiring/roles/senior_fullstack_ui_ux.md

-# Job title: Senior Full-stack Developer (UI/UX Focus)
+# Job title: Senior Full-stack Engineer (UI/UX Focus)

-We are looking for a senior Full-stack Developer with a strong focus on UI/UX design to join our remote engineering team.
+We are looking for a Senior Full-stack Engineer with a strong focus on UI/UX design to join our remote engineering team.
 As part of a small, collaborative team, you will contribute directly to the development of customer-facing products.